Billy-Maina/Hospital-ER-Analytics-Dashboard/README.md

 - **Adults ages 30–50 represent the largest demographic group**, with significant representation across middle-aged and elderly groups.
 - **Satisfaction score averages ~4.99**, indicating a generally positive patient experience with opportunities for improvement linked to waiting time.

+## Recommendations

+Based on the insights drawn, the following actions are recommended to guide operational and strategic decision-making:

+- **Optimize Staffing**: Adjust staff schedules to match peak patient volumes (Mondays, Tuesdays, Saturdays, midday and late evening) and ensure coverage in high-demand departments like General Practice and Orthopedics.
+- **Reduce Wait Times**: Streamline triage and patient flow processes to target the 30-minute wait standard, minimizing bottlenecks during peak hours.
+- **Manage Referrals Efficiently**: Review referral patterns to balance departmental workload and improve patient routing.
+- **Enhance Patient Experience**: Focus on middle-aged and elderly patient groups with tailored care strategies and monitor satisfaction trends linked to wait times.
+- **Leverage Data Continuously**: Use dashboards for ongoing monitoring, audit validation, and evidence-based decision-making to sustain improvements.

+**Next Step:** Implement these recommendations and continuously monitor KPIs through the dashboards to ensure operational efficiency, improved patient outcomes, and informed leadership decisions.

 ---

 ##  Tools & Technologies